 Emacs has great facilities to add font locking (aka syntax highlighting) to a buffer in a mode.
-This series of posts about font locking that aims to give a little overview about various font locking techniques in Emacs.
-In essence, it’s a summary of what I discovered and learned recently while refactoring and improving font locking in Puppet Mode.
+This series of posts about font locking aims to give an introduction into the different font locking techniques in Emacs, and shares what I discovered and learned while refactoring and improving font locking in Puppet Mode.

 - Syntax Tables

 Simple generic and stateless highlighting for strings and comments by classifying single characters.
 Most modes make use of this basic facility for strings and comments.

 - Font Lock Keywords

-hook into its syntactic analysis, to add arbitrary text properties and syntax
+syntax-propertize-function to add arbitrary text properties and syntax classifiers to buffer text.